 The Nestr api allows manipulation of nests from outside the Nestr application.
 The api can be used to create an integration with other applications, or to easily add nests from anywhere.

-To get started, go to your workspace settings where you'll find a tab "Integrations"
+To get started, go to your workspace settings where you will find a tab called Integrations

 Nestr can import your data from Glassfrog.
 It will import pretty much everything straight into your Nestr account.